 Breathwork can also be deeply spiritual, with many people experiencing spiritual awakenings.
 You can move beyond your body and mind and connect with your core - your "true self" when you practice breathwork.
 In other words, you can go beyond your ego and connect to your true inner being.
-This is where many people find their "truth" or answers to any questions for issues they may be facing in their day-to-day lives.
+This is where many people find their "truth" or answers to any questions about issues they may face in their day-to-day lives.

 Mindfulness tips for moving through your day 💡

 Set an early morning intention for your day

 Be aware of your thoughts, but don't attach to them

 Feel what emotions come up, breathe through them

 As you exhale, send the energy to all the living things around you

 Feel your chest and belly rise and fall

 Notice the temperature and moisture of your breath